 The following section collects all of the publishers we have reviewed that accept primarily nonfiction work.
 The type of nonfiction work they are interested in publishing varies wildly.
 Some are only interested in academic work, others prefer scandalous personal memoirs, and others are more interested in cookbooks.
-So, make sure that the nonfiction publisher that you are submitting to is open to the kind of nonfiction work you are sending them.
+Make sure the nonfiction publisher you are submitting to is open to the kind of nonfiction work you are submitting to them.

-All of the following publishers specialize in nonfiction books, but that does not mean that they are not open to certain kinds of fiction.
-What they are willing to accept in terms of fiction will be made very clear in the review.
+All of the following publishers specialize in nonfiction books.
+That does not mean that they are not open to certain kinds of fiction, but what they are willing to accept in terms of fiction will be made very clear in the review.